 Here's what you should do if you find a sick or injured raptor

-An injured bird requires IMMEDIATE specialized care.
+An injured raptor requires IMMEDIATE specialized care.
 Any delay reduces the bird's chance for recovery.
-DO NOT attempt to rehabilitate the bird on your own, even giving food or water to an injured or emaciated bird can lead to its death.
+DO NOT attempt to rehabilitate the bird on your own; even giving food or water to an injured or emaciated bird can lead to its death.

 A sick or emaciated bird may act lethargic and allow you to approach it or may be mired in mud or water.
 Some adult birds will have more obvious injuries such as broken wings that drag and cannot fold back onto the body or be used for flight.
 Other injuries may be less immediately obvious but will prevent the bird from flying away as you approach.